Onyx-Protocol/Onyx/docs/1.3/txvm.md

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
 Counts the number of items on the stack identified by `stackid`, and pushes it to the data stack.

+### Inspect

+Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+Looks at the item on top of the stack identified by `stackid`, and pushes a copy of it to the data stack.

 ## Data stack operations

 ### Equal